Licensed in: OR, NV

 Tor S Farms, LLC. is a very productive hay farm, priced well within the market.
 With 4 Zimmatic pivots (3 pivots producing 6+ tons of alfalfa to the acre last year of export hay and 1 pivot in triticale that should produce 3.5 tons) and 8 wells currently in use, this property should produce 2,500+ tons of hay a year.

-The Hall Field is a property that would provide private, mountain living while remaining close to town.
-The property has county road access less then a mile from the pavement.
-The property changes with the elevation from open grass land with some pine to heavy timber, with a lot of yellow pine and some fir.
-There are springs, […]
+Private, mountain living while remaining close to town.
+County road access less then a mile from the pavement.
+Changes with the elevation from open grass land with some pine to heavy timber, with a lot of yellow pine and some fir.
+Springs, a small pond and Dissel Creek are located on the property.
+Live quietly in the forest with plenty of room and feed for some cattle and/or horses.
+Current owner has been using the property as summer pasture.